Download This Sample

-- Julia Ward Howe was the first person to suggest the observance of a Mother’s Day in 1872.
+- The United States celebration of Mother’s Day dates back to the 19th century.
+Julia Ward Howe was the first person to suggest the observance of a Mother’s Day in 1872.
 The day was dedicated to peace.
-She held an annual meeting, for several years in the city of Boston, Massachusetts for this observance.
+She held an annual meeting for several years in the city of Boston, Massachusetts for this observance.

 - In 1887, Mary Towles Sasseen, a Kentucky school teacher, began conducting Mother’s Day celebrations and in 1904, Frank E. Hering of South Bend, Indiana began a campaign for the observance of Mother’s Day.
 However, it wasn’t until Anna Jarvis, of West Virginia, began a nationwide campaign for its observance that the idea took root.

 - Woodrow Wilson signed a joint resolution of Congress recommending the observance of Mother’s Day by executive branches of the government on May 9, 1914.
 The following year, Mother’s Day was designated an annual national observance.